-Blowing the whistle on fraudulent or illegal actions at your workplace is the right thing to do, but can have serious repercussions for employees.
-Whistleblowers could suffer termination, demotion, salary cuts or other forms of retaliation.
+Blowing the whistle on fraudulent or illegal actions at your workplace is the right thing to do, but can have serious repercussions.
+Whistleblowers often suffer adverse action at the hands of their employers, including termination, demotion, salary cuts or other forms of retaliation.

-A number of different employee actions can constitute whistleblowing by:
+A number of different employee actions can constitute whistleblowing, including reporting

-- Reporting violation of regulatory, federal, or California labor laws
+- Breach of regulatory, federal, or California labor laws

-- Violation of family or medical leave employment laws.
+- Violations of family or medical leave employment laws

 What are some whistleblower retaliation examples?